Carol Ann Drazba: Biography

 Drazba was born in Waterbury, Connecticut during World War II, the daughter of Joseph Drazba and Marcella Drazba.
 She graduated from Dunmore High School in 1961.
 She trained as a nurse at Scranton State General Hospital, graduating in 1964 as a registered nurse.

-In 1965, Drazba went to Vietnam with the Army Nurse Corps.
+In 1965, Drazba went to South Vietnam with the Army Nurse Corps.
 She held the rank of second lieutenant, and served at the 3rd Field Hospital in Saigon.
 In February 1966, Drazba and another nurse, Elizabeth A. Jones, were among the seven American military personnel who died in a helicopter crash northeast of Tan Son Nhut Air Base, South Vietnam, when the helicopter hit electrical lines and burned.
 Drazba and Jones were the first two American women to die in the Vietnam War.
 Her remains were returned to the United States, and buried at Sacred Heart Cemetery in Scranton, Pennsylvania.

 The Friends of the Forgotten and others pursued a posthumous Purple Heart decoration for Drazba in 2010.
 Their case rested on an alternative explanation for the helicopter's crash: if the helicopter was shot down instead of caught in wires, they suggested, Drazba's might be reclassified as a combat death, and qualify for a Purple Heart.